GSTT-CSC/gstt-csc-old/models.md

 ---
 layout: models
-title: MODELS
+title: Models
-description: mostly used, newly developed AI models for your data type
+description: Commonly used and newly developed AI models for your data type
 ---